millionairesdigest/Millionaires-Digest-Like/readme.txt

 == Description ==

-Give users the ability to make their profile private and hide themselves from the member directory with special thanks and all credits going to Antonyk for the original plugin.
+Give users the ability to like posts types, comments, etc. set by the Founder & CEO

 == Installation ==